gabr/hackernewsapi/README.md

 a second and other times it takes a couple of seconds.
 Typically it is around 1-2 seconds tho.
-So taking that into account - and the delay between data fetches which is coded to 1 second - the data you fetch from the `/best` endpoint will be typically 2 to 3 seconds old.
+So taking that into account - and the delay between data fetches which is coded to 1 second - the data you fetch from the `/best` endpoint will be typically 2 seconds old.

 Which for the discussion aggregation website is totally fine in my opinion as the only thing that changes the output of the `/beststories` API are the user